 To reduce the blow and get the same perfection from the new personnel, documented procedures along with practical supervision is needed.

-Now you find a number of published books and articles showing the best way to document the procedures, however, the documented procedures need to be practically implemented for the complete effect to be achieved.
+Now you find several published books and articles showing the best way to document the procedures, however, the documented procedures need to be practically implemented for the complete effect to be achieved.

-- The precise documentation of each and every performed task in the lube-program will help to create a complete procedure.
+- The precise documentation of every performed task in the lube-program will help to create a complete procedure.

 - The procedures need to be documented keeping in mind the best practices and not represent anything casual currently been done in the plant.
 For example, practice like putting new oil into service right after its arrival in the plant without properly tested or decontaminated is considered a poor practice that cannot be documented.

 - Best practices should be implemented and included in the written procedure.
 As in the above-mentioned example, a best practice is sampling new oil on delivery to be confirmed about the properties and also tested for any contaminants.
 If contamination found, the new oil needs to be decontaminated before it is up for service or getting stored into storage containers.

 - Other best practices that need to be documented in the procedure include inspections, top-ups, and other small tasks in the lubrication program.
 In short, documenting anything currently being done is not the way rather the design of the documented procedure should be able to enable the program to reach a world-class standard.

 The oil analysis is one of the most valuable tools when it is used correctly.
 Using this tool you can monitor both the oil and machine’s health.
 It also helps to detect malfunctions before they reach any catastrophic level.
 While obtaining all the advantages of an oil analysis program, it is imperative to have the correct sample points and the right hardware for the job.